Manikranth/Notes/Terraform/Notes.md

 ### Data Scorce

-You wite a supprate block of code that will be intreaated will the main code.
+You write a separate block of code that will be integrated will the main code.

 ```hcl
 Data source code: